Origins of the Department

 Dr. Kem A. Rogers PhD, Acting Chair: January 2011 to June 2012; Chair 2012-2017 (currently Chair, Construction Oversight Committee, Schulich School of Medicine and Dentistry).
 Research interest: Vascular Biology, Anatomical education; Taught: Histology.
 During his time serving as Chair, several recruitments enriched both research and education: Dr. Brian Allman (Research: neuro-physiology.
 Teaching clinical anatomy), Dr. Patrick Lajoie (Research : Biology of protein folding; teaching : cell biology), Dr. Silvia Penuela (Research: Pannexins in cancer biology, teaching cell biology ), Dr. Stephen Renaud (Research: placental development; teaching: Anatomy and Embryology); Dr. Shawn Whitehead (Research: Shared mechanisms in Stroke and Alzheimer’s disease; teaching neuroanatomy), Dr. Katherine Willmore (Research: Craniofacial development, teaching: Anatomy), Dr. Charys Martin (Anatomical Education); and Dr. Lauren Flynn (joint appointment with Chemical & Biochemical Engineering ; Research: tissue engineering with bio-scaffolds, adipose-derived stem cells).

-Dr. Alison Allan, PhD, Acting Chair: February 2017-January 2018; Chair: February 2018-current.
+Dr. Alison Allan, PhD, Acting Chair: February 2017-January 2018; Chair: February 2018-present.
 She also directs the Translational Breast Cancer Research Unit at the LRCP.
-Several recruitments added to the teaching and research profile of the department: Dr. Tyler Beveridge (research and teaching in clinical anatomy); Dr. Krishna Singh (cross appointee, Medical Biophysics), research in Autophagy, DNA repair, Endothelial-to-Mesenchymal Transition, Cardiovascular diseases and Organ Fibrosis.
+New recruitments have enhanced the teaching and research profile of the department including Dr. Tyler Beveridge and Dr. Michele Barbeau (research and teaching in clinical anatomy), as well as collaborative cross-appointments with other basic and clinical Departments including Dr. Krishna Singh (Medical Biophysics); Dr. Armen Parsyan (Surgery/Oncology); and Dr. Caitlin Symonette (Surgery/Paediatrics).